explodinggradients/nemesis/README.md

 # Reward-Model
 Reward Model training framework for LLM RLHF.
 For in-depth understanding of Reward modeling, checkout our [blog](https://explodinggradients.com/)
+The word nemesis originally meant the distributor of fortune, neither good nor bad, simply in due proportion to each according to what was deserved.
 ### Quick Start
 * Inference
 ```python